Viewing this page on your device?

 I use small photos to illustrate the information and activities that I share, and you will have a much better experience on this website if you can view the images.

-Teaching your child how to tie shoelaces is much more than just sitting down with a pair of shoes and laces!
+Teaching your child how to tie shoelaces requires much more than just sitting down with a pair of shoes and laces!

 If you came across this page because you were looking for help, then you have probably already experienced the frustration of your child just not “getting it”!

-Sometimes our kids have not developed some of the underlying skills that can affect how they learn to tie their laces.
+Sometimes kids have not developed some of the underlying skills that can affect how easily they learn to tie their laces.

 If your child finds it hard to get both hands to work together, then tying shoelaces can be very challenging.

-Struggling with these other skills may be a clue:
+Struggling with these other skills may be a clue that a child is struggling with bilateral coordination:

 Try these bilateral coordination activities with your child to help boost this skill.